+Home Museum Wanted Email Specs Previous Next

 A One-Off Tek Model 31 in "Computer" Color Scheme

-Sincere thanks to Gary Laroff for donation of this one-of-a-kind machine
+Sincere thanks to Gary Laroff for donation of this one-of-a-kind artifact

-Initially, the newly-created Tektronix Calculator Products Division was headquartered at Cintra's facility in Sunnyvale, but in time, offers were made for some of Cintra's folks to move to Oregon to work for Tektronix, and eventually the remains of Cintra were shut down.
-The exact timing of the closure of the Cintra facility in Sunnyvale are unclear at this time, but it likely occurred sometime in late 1972 to early 1973.
-When Tektronix purchased Cintra, they rebadged Cintra's existing line of calculators and accessories (Early Tektronix Calculator Products Division Product Introduction Flyer) and sold them under the Tektronix brand for a period of time while Tektronix put its engineers (some of whom came from Cintra) to task to design a new calculator capable of competing in the high-end calculator market.
+Initially the newly-created Tektronix Calculator Products Division was headquartered at Cintra's facility in Sunnyvale, but in time, offers were made for many of Cintra's employees to move to Oregon to work for Tektronix, and eventually the remains of Cintra were shut down.
+The exact timing of the closure of the Cintra facility in Sunnyvale is unclear at this time, but it likely occurred sometime in late 1972 to early 1973.
+When Tektronix purchased Cintra, they re-badged Cintra's existing line of calculators and accessories (Early Tektronix Calculator Products Division Product Introduction Flyer) and sold them under the Tektronix brand while Tektronix put its engineers (some of whom came from Cintra) to task to design a new calculator capable of winning sales in the high-end calculator market.

 Tek 31 with top cover removed

-Unfortunately, the 21 and 31, while capable calculators, had a hard time competing with other well-established programmable calculators from Hewlett Packard and Wang, among others.
+Unfortunately, the 21 and 31, while capable calculators, had a hard time competing with other well-established high-end programmable calculators from Hewlett Packard and Wang Labs, among others, despite their attractive pricing.
 As pointed out earlier, timing in the business of high technology is very important.
-Along with timing, a combination of other forces combined to make Tek's venture into the high-end calculator market a disppointment to the company's management.
+Along with poor timing, a combination of other forces combined to make Tek's venture into the high-end calculator market a disappointment to the company's management.
 First, Tek's development effort took too long, giving competitors even more time to advance their lines of high end machines.
-Along with getting into the market somewhat late, Tektronix found that its salespeople did not really know how to sell calculators.
+Along with getting into the market somewhat late, Tektronix discovered that its salespeople did not really know how to sell calculators.
 The Tektronix sales force was extremely skilled at selling Tek's best-in-class test and measurement equipment, however, calculators just didn't fit their sales expertise.
-HP, Wang, and Computer Design Corporation (Compucorp) had well-seasoned calculator sales experts out in the trenches that could generally out-savvy the relatively green Tektronix sales folks.
-At the same time, the general calculator market was beginning to experience its first major shakeout, with many companies falling by the wayside between 1973 and 1975 due to saturation of the market and general economic malaise.
-This combination of factors resulted in disappointing sales figures for the Tektronix calculators.
-In time, it became difficult to justify the existence of the calculator division.
-By late 1975, management realized that the return on the investment in the calculator business simply wasn't going to happen, and the calculator division was shut down.
-Tektonix' venture into the calculator market wasn't a complete waste, though, as many of the engineers involved in the calculator development ended up moving into development of an early "personal computer", introduced in 1975, called the Tektronix 4051, which put Tektronix into the true computer marketplace, providing a stand-alone desktop computer that provided advanced programming and, most importantly, high-resolution graphics capabilities, at a price that put it within reach of small-to-medium sized businesses, as well as educational institutions and even well-to-do individuals.
-The 4051 falls into the category of the earliest "personal computers", which gives the machine serious historical credentials.
+HP, Wang Labs, and Computer Design Corporation (Compucorp) had well-seasoned calculator sales experts out in the trenches that could generally out-savvy the relatively green Tektronix sales folks, despite intense efforts to train the sales force how to sell the Tek machines versus the competition.
+At the same time, the general calculator market was beginning to experience its first major shakeout, with many companies falling by the wayside between 1973 and 1975 due to saturation of the market for low and mid-range calculators, and also a dose of world-wide economic malaise.
+This combination of factors resulted in disappointing sales figures for the new Tektronix calculators.
+Over time, the situation did not really change that much despite aggressive marketing campaigns and even price reductions.
+By late 1975, management realized that the return on the investment in the calculator business unit simply wasn't going to occur, and the calculator division was shut down.
+Tektronix' venture into the calculator market wasn't a complete waste, though, as many of the engineers involved in the calculator development ended up moving into development of an early "personal computer", introduced in 1975, called the Tektronix 4051, which put Tektronix squarely into the computer marketplace, marketing a stand-alone desktop computer that provided advanced programming features with a built in BASIC interpreter and, most importantly, high-resolution graphics capabilities, at a price that put it within reach of small-to-medium sized businesses, educational institutions and even well-to-do individuals who wanted their own personal computer before the term truly existed.
+The 4051 falls into the category of being one of the earliest "personal computers", which gives the 4051 some serious, yet unrecognized, historical credentials.

 The Tektronix Model E31

-Before Tektonix' calculator business was disbanded, some attempts were made to recoup as much investment as possible.
-The sales price of the calculators was cut dramatically.
+Before Tektronix' calculator business was disbanded, some attempts were made to recoup as much investment as possible.
+The sales price of the calculators was cut dramatically to try to stimulate sales.
 A special low-cost version of the Model 31 was introduced in May of 1975, designated the E31, which omitted the I/O interfacing capability to reduce cost for calculator buyers that didn't need I/O capabilities.
-These actions met with little response from the marketplace.
-Finally, the remaining stock of Tek calculators was disposed of through the Tektronix company store (with machines selling for pennies on the dollar to Tektronix employees), and later en-masse to scrap dealers, who unceremoniously parted out the machines for metals reclaiming.
+These actions elicited little response from the marketplace.
+Once the calculator division shut down, the remaining stock of Tek calculators was at first put up for sale through the Tektronix company store, with the calculators selling for pennies on the dollar to Tektronix employees.
+What didn't sell through the "Country Store" (as the Tek company store was called) were sold en-masse at essentially volume scrap prices to scrap dealers, who unceremoniously parted out the machines for metals reclaiming.
+It is rumored that hundreds of brand-new Tek 21 and 31 calculators ended up being scrapped.

-This particular Tek 31 was apparently a lease return (note the Intel property tag at the right front of the machine), and showed up at the Tektronix company store in 1979, where it was purchased for $7.00 -- a price determined by the weight of the device, a common practice for surplus sold at the Tektronix company store.
+The exhibited Tektronix 31 calculator was apparently a lease return (note the Intel property tag at the right front of the machine), and showed up at the Tektronix Country Store in 1979, where the curator purchased it for $7.00, a price determined by the weight of the device, a common practice for surplus sold to employees at the Tektronix company store.

-Closer View of Printer(Left), Power Supply(Center), Tape Drive(Right)
+Closer View of Printer(Left), Power Supply(Center), Cartridge Tape Drive(Right)

-The Model 31 exhibited here was built sometime in late 1973, based on date codes on components in the machine.
+The exhibited Model 31 was built sometime in late 1973, based on date codes on components in the machine.
 The Model 31 was the big brother to the Model 21.
-Both machines were programmable, had a seven-segment planar gas-discharge display and optional 16-column thermal dot-matrix printer, provided for off-line storage of programs (a magnetic card in the Model 21, and a magnetic tape cartridge in the Model 31).
-The Model 31 also dramatically improved programming capability, and has an expansion bus that allows external devices such as test equipment, printers, plotters, paper tape readers and punches,and a graphic display system to be connected to the calculator.
+Both machines were programmable, had a ten plus two digit seven-segment gas-discharge display made from individual two and three-digit modules, offered an optional 16-column thermal dot-matrix printer, and provided for off-line storage of programs and data via a magnetic card in the Model 21, and a magnetic tape cartridge in the Model 31.
+The Model 31 had dramatically improved programming capability versus the Model 21, and also provides an expansion bus that allows external devices such as test & measurement instruments, printers, plotters, paper tape readers and punches, and a graphic display system to be connected to the calculator.

 Tektronix published a detailed guide for interfacing external devices to the Model 31.
-The interface was such that just about anything could be interfaced to these calculators with fairly simple glue logic including address decoding, timing, and bus-driver/receivers.
-Up to 99 different devices could be connected up to the calculator via a daisy-chain cable arrangement (similar, but not identical to GPIB/IEEE-488).
+The interface was such that just about anything could be interfaced to these calculators with fairly simple TTL glue logic including address decoding, timing, and bus-driver/receivers.
+Up to 99 different devices could be connected up to the calculator via a daisy-chain cable arrangement (similar, but not identical to early GPIB).
 This I/O interfacing design was based on the Cintra 909's "REMOTE" capability, which was Cintra's method for interfacing their calculator to external devices.
-Tektronix ended up targeting the Tek 31 into two markets.
-The main market was for test system control.
-With the Tektronix 31/53 instrumentation system (introduced in March, 1974), it was possible to connect modified versions of some of Tek's popular TM-500 line of modular test instruments (such as digital volt/ohm meters and frequency counters) to the calculator.
-The calculator could then read the results of measurements by the instruments, allowing automated test systems to be built using the calculator as a much-less expensive controller than the typical mini-computer system used at the time.

-The other market for the Tek 31 was to package the calculator with one of Tektronix' graphics computer terminals to make what Tek claimed as the "first interactive graphic calculator".
-The package was called the 31/10, which included an interface that allowed the 31 to drive a Tektronix Model 4010 "DVST" (Direct View Storage Tube) graphic terminal.
-With this arrangement, it was possible to use the calculator as an interactive number cruncher, displaying the results of calculations in graphical form on the 4010 terminal.
-This product set ended up being the precursor to the prior-mentioned Tektronix 4051.
+Another unusual option package for the Tek 31 was an interface to a Tektronix graphics computer terminal to make what Tek claimed as the "first interactive graphic calculator".
+The package was called the Tektronix 31/10 Graphic Calculator System, which included an interface that allowed the Model 31 to communicate with a Tektronix 4010 "DVST" (Direct View Storage Tube) high-resolution graphic terminal.
+With this arrangement, it was possible to use the calculator as an interactive number cruncher, displaying the results of calculations in text and graphical form on the 4010 terminal.
+This product set ended up being a precursor to the prior-mentioned Tektronix 4051 Graphics Computer System.

 Tektronix Model 21 and 31 Calculators

-The technology in the Tek 21 and 31 calculators is a combination of MOS (Metal-Oxide Semiconductor) LSI (Large-Scale Integration) circuitry and TTL (common 7400-series logic) integrated circuits.
-Both the Model 31 and Model 21 share a common calculator board which contains fifteen LSI ICs that effectively re-implement the logic of the Cintra 909 Scientist calculator.
-The LSI chips consist of (Tek Part Number in parenthesis) the following devices: Adder-Subtracter (156-0243); Working Register Storage(W, X, Y and Z registers, 165-0238x2); Function Decoding (156-0239, 156-0240, 156-0242); Microcode Routine Address ROM (156-0235); Microcode ROM/Next Address Latch (Same basic chip with microcode Mask-Programmed into the four ROM chips: 156-0231 through 156-0234); Timing and Constant Storage ROM (156-0237); K Register Storage (156-0236x2); and A & C Operation Control ROM (156-0241).
-These chips were fabricated by AMI (American Micro-systems, Inc.) as full custom parts exclusively for Tektronix.
-AMI was the leader in the fabrication of custom MOS LSI integrated circuits for calculator applications, and had fabricated calculator chips for Smith Corona Marchant (SCM) and Computer Design Corporation, and eventually spun off a calculator company called Unicom that used chips designed and manufactured by AMI in a line of electronic calculators.
-Along with the LSI's on the calculator board, a group of mostly 7400-series small and medium-scale TTL devices carry out functions such as generating the master clock (5 MHz) for the machine, as well as providing the interfacing between the LSI devices on the calculator board and other parts of the calculator.
+The technology in the Tek 21 and 31 calculators is a combination of custom and off-the-shelf MOS (Metal-Oxide Semiconductor) LSI (Large-Scale Integration) integrated circuits and TTL (common 7400-series logic) integrated circuits.
+Both the Model 31 and Model 21 share a common calculator board which contains fifteen LSI ICs that effectively re-implement the logic of the Cintra/Tektronix 909 Scientist calculator.
+The LSI chips consist of (Tek Part Number in parenthesis) the following devices: Adder-Subtracter (156-0243); Working Register Storage(W, X, Y and Z registers, 165-0238x2); Function Decoding (156-0239, 156-0240, 156-0242); Microcode Routine Address ROM (156-0235); Mask-Programmed Microcode ROMs (4), 156-0231 through 156-0234); Timing Generation and Constant Storage ROM (156-0237); K Register Storage (156-0236x2); and A & C Operation Control ROM (156-0241).
+These chips were fabricated by AMI (American Micro-systems, Inc.) as full custom proprietary parts exclusively for Tektronix.
+AMI was the leader in the fabrication of custom MOS LSI integrated circuits at the time, and had fabricated calculator chips for Smith Corona Marchant (SCM) and Computer Design Corporation.
+Along with the LSI's on the calculator board for the Tek 21 and 31, a group of mostly 7400-series small and medium-scale TTL devices carry out functions such as generating the master clock (5 MHz) for the machine, as well as providing the interfacing between the LSI devices on the calculator board and other parts of the calculator.
+The programming facility on both the Model 21 and Model 31 calculators is implemented in a separate circuit board, containing 7400-Series TTL devices, with the only MOS devices being read-only memory devices (ROM) that contains microcode for sequencing the programmer.

-The programmer circuitry in the Tektronix 31 provides significantly more-powerful programming capabilities over that of the Model 21, including decision making and branching by address or label, as well as subroutine capability.
-Interestingly, like the Model 21 calculator is essentially a reimplementation of the Cintra 909 calculator, the Model 31 calculator takes this one step further, by essentially adding the features of the Cintra 926 Programmer to the Model 21 calculator, although substantially improving upon the capabilties of the 926, and building it all inside the Model 31 cabinet.
-Along with the additional programming features, the programmer in the Model 31 provides access to much more memory (made using 1024 bit Static RAM chips made by Intel or Signetics) which can be used to store program steps and numeric memory storage registers, as well as providing for handling of alphanumeric characters.
-The memory of the Model 31 is expandable in increments, and can be divided up between program storage steps and numeric memory registers based on the setting of jumpers on the memory board.
+The Tektronix 31 programmer board essentially implements the combination of the earlier Cintra 909/911 calculator combined with the optional Cintra 926 Programmer add-on, although substantially improving upon the capabilities of the combination.
+All of this capability is built into the Model 31's cabinet, including the magnetic cartridge tape drive that, incidentally, was the same as used in the Cintra 926 Programmer.
+Along with the additional programming features added to the Tek 31 Programmer, it also provides access to vastly more memory than the 926 had available.
+The memory can be used to store program steps and provide numeric memory storage registers, as well as providing for handling of alphanumeric characters.
+The memory of the Model 31 is expandable in increments, and can be divided up between program storage steps and numeric memory registers based on the setting of jumpers on the calculator's memory board.

 Memory Allocation Selection Switch on Later Model 31 Calculators